xtadeushx/rsschool-cv/cv.md

 ##### Summary

 My goal is to work remotely for a company.
-To be apert of a good company
+To be a part of a good company.

 ##### Skills